Ivory: A Mammoth Numerical Tower

 As a numerical tower, Ivory is focused on the representation of numbers, and designing a one-dimensional nesting of those representations, as seen in the figure above.
 The main design principle for choosing what to put in the tower is the existence of a unique normal form for each number, such that two numbers are only equal when their representations are identical.
 This rules out very general representations, like closed-form expressions, power series and computable numbers, since their equality is undecidable.
 This requirement for exact, unique representations is why Ivory does not currently include transcendental numbers like τ and 𝑒, or operations like sin and log.

-The levels real, number and expression provide no extra values or operations, and act merely as alternative names for the levels above them (algebraic, geometric and algebraic-expression, respectively).
+The levels scalar, nullary and expression provide no extra values or operations, and act merely as alternative names for the levels above them (radical, geometric and algebraic-expression, respectively).
 They mark important transitions in the tower, below which some important results can no longer be assumed to hold.
-For example, values above the real level can be totally ordered into a “number line”, whilst such comparisons don’t generally hold for the levels below.
-Applications which need comparable numbers should check if they’re real, rather than algebraic; that way, any extra levels inserted between these in future revisions will be automatically supported.
+For example, values above the scalar level can be totally ordered into a “number line”, whilst such comparisons don’t generally hold for the levels below.
+Applications which need comparable numbers should check if they’re scalar, rather than radical; that way, any extra levels inserted between these in future revisions will be automatically supported.

 Required Knowledge